peuter/protoc-gen-qx/README.md

     api.proto
 ```

-> If you add this code as a script entry in you package.json or install the protoc-gen-qx
+> If you add this code as a script entry in your package.json or install the protoc-gen-qx
 > plugin globally, you do not have to define the plugin path.
 > ```json
 > "scripts": {
 >    "protogen": "protoc -Iproto --qx_out=generated api.proto"
 >  }
 >```
-> Excecute the script with `npm run protogen`
+> Execute the script with `npm run protogen`

-This example generate an external qooxdoo library from the `api.proto`
+This example generates an external qooxdoo library from the `api.proto`
 file in the `proto` subfolder.
 You can include this library in your
-project by adding it as external library. e.g (add this code to your
+project by adding it as external library. e.g by adding this code to your
-config.json).
+config.json.

 ```json
 "libraries": {